h3r2tic/h3r2tic.github.io/index.md

 # Hello, world!

 My name is Tomasz Stachowiak, and I'm a professional madman.
 I mostly tinker with real-time graphics, and occasionally trace my path in Veach-land.
-By day I'm a reputable software engineer at [SEED](https://www.ea.com/seed), while at night I bask in the suffering of compilers and GPUs.
+By day I'm a reputable software engineer at [Embark Studios](https://www.embark-studios.com/), while at night I bask in the suffering of compilers and GPUs.
 Here's some of my nonsense:

 {% for item in page.nonsense %}
 <h2 style="clear: left; padding-top: 1em">{{item.title}}</h2>